Aiuner/ApotheCo/README.md

 ## Post-MVP

+- _Two selectable themes.
+One Light, one Dark._
+- _Ability to search by either scientific name or common name for plants/fungi._
 - _Figure out how to write & save articles using markdown or bbcode formatting._
 - _If I successfully figure out the above, figure out a way to preview before submitting._
 - _Separate suggested edits from comments and allow users to mark where in the article a suggested edit should go._